onedebos/jstz-hackathon-app/README.md

 A complete internal hackathon platform built with Next.js 15, Tailwind CSS, and Supabase.

+## About Jstz

+**Jstz** (pronounced: "justice") is a JavaScript runtime powered by Tezos Smart Optimistic Rollups that is built in Rust.

 ## Features

 - 🎄 **Festive Christmas Theme** - Dark mode with subtle snow effects